DukeLearningInnovation/portfolio/docs/gradescope.md

 metric | details
 ---|---
-assignments graded | measured per sprint. tracks growth. the interaction that provides value to faculty new active departments | measured per sprint. tracks progress towards project goal total gradescope students / FTE | measured per sprint. tracks how close we are to reaching at cost using enterprise vs per-user licensing happy users / total users | measured per sprint. tracks user satisfaction
+assignments graded | measured per sprint. tracks growth. the interaction that provides value to faculty new active departments / 58 | measured per sprint. tracks progress towards project goal.
+58 is the number of departments defined in Learning Innovation's department liaison box note on 1/8/18 total gradescope students / 15,192 | measured per sprint. tracks how close we are to reaching at cost using enterprise vs per-user licensing.
+15,192 is Duke's total students reported on facts.duke.edu on 1/8/18 happy users / total users | measured per sprint. tracks user satisfaction